 If it’s broken, recycle it or throw it away.
-If it’s a big ticket item (e.g. armchair), consider selling it on a site like Craigslist.
-If you know you won’t use it ever again (e.g. a book or an old toy), just give it away.
+If it’s a big ticket item like a sofa, consider selling it on a site like Craigslist.
+If you know you won’t use it ever again (like a book or an old toy), just give it away.
 There are plenty of people less fortunate than you, and this is a perfect time to practice generosity.

 2.)
 Make sure everything that remains has a place